Tuesday, March 29, 2022

 • Critical Thinking

-• Learning your family’s values and worldview and comparing and contrasting them to others.
+• Learning your family’s values and worldview, and comparing and contrasting them to others.

 • Critical thinking from multiple perspectives.